 Besides the visual extravaganza, the site also acts as a continuous message of unity and world peace, dedicated to John Lennon himself.

-30 – Bathe in the Reykjadalur Valley hot springs
+36 – Unwind in the naturally warm Reykjadalur river and bathe in the Valley hot springs

 Conveniently located just 45km from the main haunts out in Reykjavík, the heated river that that passes through the Reykjadalur Valley is one of the island’s most exciting features.